andyljones/megastep/docs/tutorials/simple-env.rst

     obs = self.depth()

 The render method is called internally by ``depth``, saving us from having to do it explicitly ourselves.
+The class documentation for :class:`~megastep.modules.Depth` has more details on how it works.

 Following the :ref:`decision-and-world <decision-world>` setup, this obs gets wrapped in a :class:`rebar.arrdict.arrdict` so that if we decide to nail any other information onto the side of our observations,